 Valentines Mansion is situated on the scenic Valentines Park and offers great views over the surrounding parkland.
 It’s free to visit and is open to all 10am-5pm Tue-Wed and 11am-4pm Sun.
-The Victorian kitchen has been restored and the Georgian rooms are used to display art exhibitions and installations.
-There’s even a café for you to relax with a coffee and a cake after your explorations!
+The beautifully restored Victorian kitchen is a real step back in time, and you can see art exhibitions and installations on display in the Georgian rooms.
+There’s even a café for you to relax with a coffee and cake after your explorations!

-The Holocaust Memorial Gardens is a small space within Valentines Park and makes for a peaceful contemplation space should you be in need of some clear-thinking time.
+The Holocaust Memorial Gardens is a small space within Valentines Park.
+This makes for a peaceful contemplation space should you be in need of some clear-thinking time.

 Homestay in Gants Hill

 If you are an international student, intern or professional looking for homestay (“host family”) accommodation in Gants Hill or close by, we would love to hear from you.
 Similarly, if you have a spare room in your Gants Hill home and are interested in hosting overseas students, please do get in touch.